Silicone-Life/Dispatcher/README.md

-# dispatcher
+# Dispatcher
-Receives commands and queries and dispatch them to the ether.
+A simple scalable system that receives commands and queries from ehter and dispatch them to the ether.